 Spring on a northern homestead, what a wonderful time of year!
-Along with Asparagus and Jerusalem Artichokes, another early plant in our gardens in Rhubarb.
+In many gardens, the first small harvests begin to happen.
+Along with Asparagus and Jerusalem Artichokes, another early plant in our gardens is Rhubarb.

 Here are 8 great ways to use and preserve Rhubarb (with help from some of my awesome gardening friends).

 If you haven’t grown Rhubarb before, you may want to know more about how to plant and take care of Rhubarb.
 Here’s an article I wrote years ago about how to grow Rhubarb.
 Since it is a perennial, you just plant it once and watch it return every single year.

 How great is that?
 Not only is it an inexpensive plant, you get to harvest Rhubarb every spring.
 If picked yearly, the plants will live for decades.
 And you’ll be able to use Rhubarb in delicious recipes like the ones below.

 Some of you know that we really enjoy making a batch or two of Rhubarb Wine each year.
 Isn’t it a pretty colour?